 Nearly 84 percent of the poisonings in 2015 were due to ingestion.
 People were also exposed to potentially dangerous substances through the lungs, skin, eyes, and other routes.

-For more information about pesticide safety, visit NPIC’s online fact sheet.
+For more information about pesticide safety, visit NPIC’s pesticide risk fact sheet.

 “From medication mishaps to poisonous outdoor exposures, poisonings can happen anywhere, at any time, and to anyone,” said Stephen T. Kaminski, chief executive officer and executive director of the American Association of Poison Control Centers.
 “During National Poisoning Prevention Week, poison centers want to remind the public that while poisoning is the leading cause of injury death in the United States, many poisonings are preventable, and expert help is always just a phone call away.”